catalystdao/catalyst-documentation/src/content/docs/protocol/swaps-types.md

 ## Logic Dependent Swaps

-By only commiting to a swap if a certain logic returns true, Catalyst opens up for a host of new cross-chain applications.
+By only committing to a swap if a certain logic returns true, Catalyst opens up for a host of new cross-chain applications.
 Developers can set any condition which can be programmed into a smart contract to determine whether or not to commit to the swap.
 If not, the swap reverts back to the sending chains.

 Examples of use cases for logic dependent swaps: